emarques3/frontend-challenge/INTRODUCTION.md

 - state management (store), with actions, reducers, selectors, etc.
 - testing (mostly providing Factories at the moment)

-> _hooks_: the idea is to centralize the main logic inside them.
+**_hooks_**: the idea is to centralize the main logic inside them.
 Data manipulation/validation, store updates, dispatching actions, initiating API calls, that's the place for it.
 And in the end, they return whatever may be useful for who's calling them.
 This helps avoiding heavier logic living inside the UI components, decreasing the cognitive load needed to understand their code too.

+> If we were using GraphQL, this is where queries and mutations could be placed.

 ### Experience